Skip to Content

 Frozen bell peppers.

 Since bell peppers are among the largest pepper varieties, there are a few extra steps for freezing them properly.
-We’ll cover everything, from the supplies needed, to preparation and shelf life.
+After freezing my own bell peppers for many years, I’ll cover everything you need to know.
+This includes the supplies needed, a step by step process, and the shelf life.
 Let’s get started!

 How To Freeze Bell Peppers